michael-sulyak/copilot/README.md

 ## Configuration

-All configuration files (prompts, profiles, etc.) are located in the `configs/` folder (`example_of_configs` is an example of the folder).
+All configuration files (prompts, profiles, etc.) are located in the `configs/` folder (`demo_configs` is an example of the folder).
 It’s easy to create your own settings by starting from the example files provided.

 ## Project structure